 The risk under any one insurance contract is the possibility that the insured event occurs and the uncertainty of the amount of the resulting claim.
 By the very nature of an insurance contract, this risk is random and therefore unpredictable.
 The Group writes the general, medical and life insurance contracts.
 General insurance contracts of the Group include Liability, Property, Motor, Fire, Marine and Engineering insurance contracts.
 Medical insurance contracts include both individual and group medical insurance contracts.
-Life insurance contracts.
+Life insurance contracts include group, retail and credit life insurance contracts.